Smoke chokes West Coast as wildfire deaths keep climbing

 Oliver has an autoimmune disorder that makes her vulnerable to wildfire smoke, so she agreed to evacuate.
 She was nervous about going to a shelter because of the virus, but sleeping in a car with her husband, 15-year-daughter, two dogs and a cat was not a viable option.

-The temperature checks and social distancing at the American Red Cross shelter help put her mind at ease.
+The temperature checks and social distancing at the American Red Cross shelter helped put her mind at ease.
 Now the family waits, hoping their house will survive.
 She has previously experienced homelessness.

 “I’m tired.
 I’m tired of starting all over.
 Getting everything, working for everything, then losing everything,” she said.